healthykitchen101/healthykitchen101.com/blenders/reviews/vitamix/vitamix-5200.md

 Features: Lid plug

-The blender’s lid is composed of two main parts: a larger section made of high-quality plastic (commonly referred to as the main lid) and a lid plug made of flexible and durable rubber.
-The two parts of the lid are designed to work together to create a complete leak-proof and spill-proof seal.

-Specifically, the main lid is designed to fit tightly onto the blending container purely through friction.
-Meanwhile, the lid plug can be easily attached and removed from the main lid, providing a mess-free way to add ingredients during the blending process.
-It also creates an opening that accommodates a tamper, which allows you to push ingredients down towards the blades for a smooth and even blend.
+The blender's lid consists of a high-quality plastic main lid and a flexible, durable rubber lid plug.
+Together, they form a leak-proof, spill-proof seal.
+The main lid attaches securely to the container through friction, while the lid plug, easily removable, enables adding ingredients mid-blend without messes.
+It also accommodates a tamper for pushing ingredients towards the blades, ensuring a smooth blend.

 ### 10 - Control Panel